TheRedBrain/rpg-enchanting/README.md

 When enabled in the server config, the RPG Enchanting Table looks for Chiseled Bookshelves, similar to the second option.
 When a Chiseled Bookshelf that stores Enchanted Books is found, every of those enchantments is unlocked.

+### Settings

+Several settings define how exactly the RPG Enchanting Table works.
+These settings can be defined for each individual RPG Enchanting Table (via block entity data), with a default defined in the server config.

+- Block Reach Radius, defines the area around the RPG Enchanting Table where blocks are checked to unlock enchantments.
+- Enchanted Book Consumption Mode, defines what happens with enchanted books in surrounding bookshelves, when their enchantment is applied to an item.
+These include:
+    - KEEP (nothing happens)
+    - CONSUME (enchanted books are replaced with a configurable item when one of their enchantments is used)
+    - PARTIAL_CONSUME (same as consume, but books with multiple enchants are not replaced, only the relevant enchantment is removed)
+- Enchantment Unlock Mode, defines how exactly enchantments are unlocked (also see above)
+    - ADDITION (all three methods are working like normal)
+    - BLOCK_REQUIRED_FOR_ADVANCEMENT (enchantments unlocked by advancements are only added, when they are also unlocked by blocks, book enchantments are added like normal)

 ### Enchanting cost

 Enchanting costs experience and items.